heltonmarx/goami/README.md

 goami
 =====
-Asterisk Manager Interface (AMI) client in Go
+Asterisk Manager Interface (AMI) client in Go.

 ## About
 This code is based on C [libami] (http://sourceforge.net/projects/amsuite/files/libami/) library interface